Everything in life is a game of risk, and romance is no exception.

 These carefully calculated gifts and gestures usually felt suffocating, and I know that was mostly a “me” problem, but I’m also pretty sure romance isn’t supposed to feel so horrible all the time.
 I know I wasn’t perfect, and I know I still have a long way to go, but that doesn’t mean I don’t feel a jolt of discomfort anytime I’m on the receiving end of generous gestures now…

 Even when they come from my own parents.

 It’s pathetic that I have to remind myself what an innocent, loving, and considerate act it when my mother surprises me with roses, and that roses, red ones especially, are among my favorite things in the world.
 It’s pathetic that I have to remind myself to be pleased about roses, of all things.

 Roses are literally in the name of my website, my blog, and two of my social media handles (@eyebrowsandroses).
 They constantly appear in my writing, my visual art, and even on the cover of my aforementioned debut collection, Amaranthine.

 For God’s sake, I even have a giant one tattooed right on the back of my neck.

 It seems logical to assume that my reaction to receiving roses would be pure, uncomplicated bliss.
 I should love to receive roses and, in turn, give them, too.
 It makes perfect sense.

 Yet here I am, years later, still writing about the intricacies and terrors of romance.
-This is despite the fact that I’ve been happily single for a while now and don’t even care to date men anymore.
+This is despite the fact that I’ve been happily single for a while now and very rarely care to date men these days.